 The premise of Frozen is one of my favorite fairy tales of all time, The Snow Queen.
 I would make my mom rent the Fairy Tale Theatre version from Blockbuster EVERY time I was sick at home because I loved it so much.

 This story takes a much different turn on the Snow Queen, but it’s just as lovable.
 Two sisters, Elsa and Anna grow up as princesses, and one is set to become queen.
 She’s got some crazy cool powers, but can’t seem to get them under control…and accidentally freezes the entire village.
 Anna must try to help her sister before it’s too late!
 (Did I do a good job avoiding spoilers?
 I hope so.)

 Anyways, the movie was wonderful.
 I laughed.
 I cried.
 I laughed some more.
 You all know how much I love Kristen Bell (hello adorable sloth-loving friend!)
 Well, what I didn’t know was that she’s got a Broadway musical background and a stellar voice.
 Idina Menzel anyone?
 I saw her live over the summer and she’s as funny in real life as she is musically talented.

-The two princesses belt out into the best Disney musical soundtrack since the golden age of Disney.
+The two princesses belt out into the best Disney musical soundtrack since the Disney Renaissance.
 It renewed my dream of writing Disney lyrics.
 They’re witty and whimsical with the perfect hint of grown-up language to help build children’s vocabularies.
 I stand by the fact that Disney made me smarter.